 6. Configure Smart Sensor parameters to activate auto-provisioning of access points as sensors.

 It is important to get the right balance between the number of APs functioning as sensors and APs providing WLAN service in a larger deployment.
 Smart sensor automates provisioning of APs as sensors without compromising network security.

-Enable Smart Sensor Select Enable Smart Sensor to activate autoprovisioning of access points as sensors.
+Enable Smart Sensor Select Enable Smart Sensor to activate auto- provisioning of access points as sensors.
 Select this option to automatically turn on the sensor radios on 1/3rd of the deployed access points Note: By default, Smart RF selects and provisions only tri-radio APs as sensors.
-To enable Smart RF to select dual-radio APs, configure the Smart RF policy through the CLI and run the no > smart-sensor > tri-radio-only command Auto Trigger Select Auto Trigger to enable smart-sensor settings automatically Note: The smart-sensor calibration is autotriggered when smart-sensor is enabled for the first time.
+To enable Smart RF to select dual-radio APs, configure the Smart RF policy through the CLI and run the no > smart- sensor > tri-radio-only command Auto Trigger Select Auto Trigger to enable smart-sensor settings automatically Note: The smart-sensor calibration is auto- triggered when smart-sensor is enabled for the first time.
 In case a re-calibration is required, manually issue the trigger-smartsensor on command through the CLI to activate the algorithm.
 Re-calibration maybe needed if you change the number of APs deployed or the AP deployment pattern within the RF Domain Algorithm Cell Size Select Algorithm Cell Size to enable the use of an algorithmic function to identify the sensor APs.
 The WiNG Smart-sensor feature uses an algorithm to provision APs as sensor within a site (RF Domain).
 The algorithm creates a cluster of cells based on inputs from the Smart-RF neighbor table.
 Each cell in the cluster represents an AP and adjacent cells are the AP's neighbor.
 The algorithm then identifies APs with best coverage area and provisions them as sensors.
-However, the algorithmic calculations vary depending on the cell size.
-The current implementation provides two algorithms based on the cell size (dense, none, or sparse).
-Select the algorithm best suited for your deployment: • dense - Selects the algorithm best suited for dense deployments.
-In dense deployments, the cell-size is small, with APs deployed close to each other • none - No cell size is selected • sparse - Selects the algorithm best suited for sparse deployments.
-In sparse deployments, the cell-size is large, with APs deployed far apart from each other
+However, the algorithms based on the cell size (dense, none, or sparse).
+Select the algorithm best suited for your deployment: dense - Selects the algorithm best suited for dense deployments.
+In dense deployments, the cell-size is small, with APs deployed close to each other none - No cell size is selected sparse - Selects the algorithm best suited for apart from each other